Prestigious d’Alzon Medal Awarded to Assumption College President

 “This has been a principle very much at the heart of my own vocation as a Catholic educator not only as an administrator, but previously as a faculty member,” he added.

 Under President Cesareo’s leadership, Assumption has thrived as an institution of higher learning with a foundation in the liberal arts that is guided by faith and reason.
 Last year, the College opened a new campus in the heart of Rome, Italy.
 Assumption students volunteer more than 100,000 hours of community service each year, sharing their talents with those in the greatest of need.
 President Cesareo raised more than $4 million for the full funding of the Tinsley Campus Ministry Center, the spiritual and service epicenter of the campus.
-Implementing Assumption Assurance earlier this year, the guarantee of a quality education and true pricing, he positioned the College as a leader on the national challenge of college affordability.

 The College’s U.S. News & World Report ranking advanced eight spots in the latest survey and The Princeton Review regularly identifies Assumption as one of the best colleges in the northeast.
 In recognition for this commitment to the mission of the College and success in raising its academic profile, the College’s Board of Trustees earlier this year unanimously extended President Cesareo’s contract for an additional five years.